Eshaa2001/Master-s-Project-24/BusinessWorldBot.md

 The system uses facebook/bart-large-cnn as its foundational LLM, chosen for its capabilities in text summarization and generation.
 Fine-tuning this model on a curated business-specific dataset enables it to generate contextually accurate answers tailored to business queries.

 **Dataset Curation**:
-A custom dataset was created in JSON format with (query, context, answer) triples, where:
+A custom dataset was created in JSON format with (query, context, answer,source) triples, where:
 Query represents a typical user question.
 Context includes document excerpts or combined texts from real-world business sources.
 Answer is the ideal response tailored to the question.
+Source is for URL citation of the article from where the answer to query is generated.
 Each entry is carefully designed to capture business terminology, specific industry language, and context-relevant phrases.
 This structure enables the model to learn both domain-specific language patterns and the knowledge required to answer queries accurately.
 **Fine-Tuning Process**:
 Using Hugging Face’s Transformers library, the model was fine-tuned on the curated dataset to improve its response quality.
-By training on the (query, context, answer) pairs, the model learns to associate specific types of business questions with domain-specific contexts and answers.
+By training on the (query, context, answer,source) pairs, the model learns to associate specific types of business questions with domain-specific contexts and answers.
 Training parameters, including learning rate, batch size, and number of epochs, were optimized to ensure effective learning without overfitting.
+In this case,
+**learning_rate=5e-5**,
+**per_device_train_batch_size=10**,
+**num_train_epochs=30**,
+**weight_decay=0.01**
 The fine-tuning process produced a model that integrates well with the RAG pipeline, providing responses that align closely with business contexts.
 The fine-tuned model is integrated directly into the RAG pipeline, making use of both real-time retrieved documents and the tailored dataset for a dual advantage: up-to-date information and highly relevant, contextually accurate responses.

 **3. Real-Time Data Integration and Document Retrieval**